 After this, BetterHelp then matches you with one of their therapists, based on your schedule and specific therapy needs.
 From there, you can make an appointment with your chosen therapist and begin getting help.
 BetterHelp has therapists from all different time zones, so that you can schedule video therapy sessions at a time that fits your schedule.

 One of the best things about BetterHelp is your options for communicating with your therapist.
-Each week, you can have a therapy session on a video call on your computer or phone.
-And in between each scheduled video call, you can text message your counselor at any time, just like you were connected with them on Skype, and they’ll respond during business hours.
+Each week, you can have a therapy session on a video call, phone call, or using live chat on your computer or phone.
+And in between each session, you can text message your counselor at any time, just like you were connected with them on Skype, and they’ll respond during business hours.

 Also, BetterHelp provides you access to licensed therapists for an affordable monthly subscription.
 Compared to face-to-face therapy, BetterHelp is very reasonably priced, and they also offer discounts for people who are facing financial stress at the moment.